-- 1. Touch Disable Scanner from the Configuration Menu. - 2.
-Touch ◀ or ▶ to scroll through the setting's other possible values.
-The settings are Enable, Disable, ADF disable. - 3.
+- 1. Touch Disable Scanner from the Configuration Menu. - 3.
 To save the setting's new value, touch Submit.

 Paper Prompts

 When a tray is out of the indicated paper size, a prompt is sent to the user to load paper in a tray.
 This setting controls the tray the user is directed to fill.
 Selections are Auto (default), MP Feeder, and Manual Paper.